Brighton Voice: Campaigns

 The Voice followed broadly anarchist principles and functioned as a collective.
 It was essentially libertarian and dismissive of political parties and mainly aimed to expose what it saw as the self-interested and incompetent management of the then separate councils of Brighton and neighbouring Hove, now merged into the one authority of Brighton and Hove.
 Campaigns conducted included one against the construction of the Brighton Marina, and the Voice also made submissions to the Planning Enquiry for the marina.
 With others it also campaigned successfully against proposals to demolish Brighton railway station.

 The Voice's major impact was probably in the area of housing.
 For several years it was the voice of the local Squatters Union.
-It concentrated on the scandalous housing situation in the town and was one of the first to highlight the practices of some Brighton landlords, most notably Nicholas Hoogstraten who subsequently spent time in gaol.
+It concentrated on the scandalous housing situation in the town and was one of the first to highlight the practices of some Brighton landlords, most notably Nicholas Hoogstraten who subsequently spent time in jail.
 The newspaper took part in many demonstrations in Brighton and Hove, always using an all-purpose banner with the words "Brighton Voice says No".

 The Voice also campaigned jointly with other organisations and published their newsletters as part of the paper.
 The Unemployed Workers Union published Doleful News as an insert and fully produced Issue 81 of the Voice.
 The paper developed close relationships with local union leaders, which led to copies of the Trades Council Bulletin being incorporated in the Voice.
 In its last years it also included the full programme for the annual Brighton Urban Free Festival (BUFF).